Three Things You Should Never Do in Retirement

 Don’t be like those people :)

-It was a really well written and concise piece, and couldn’t say more about how smart – and good looking! – the interviewee seemed, but sources say it was only a fraction of the brilliance captured from the interview, so I had my team dig up the entire 4 page Q&A email for you because that’s the kind of thoughtful person I am.
+The original article has now been taken down, but it was a really well written and concise piece, and really couldn’t say more about how smart – and good looking – the interviewee seemed, lol… Sources say, however, it was only a fraction of the brilliance captured from the interview, so I had my team dig up the entire 4 page Q&A email for you because that’s the kind of thoughtful person I am.

 May it help you retire faster, and even happier!
 You’re welcome!!